cwperks/eai6000_group5/week1/group5_week1_assignment.md

 In the case of transaction amount, I am viewing a significant number of outliers.
 In the case of my Unix Timeframe, I am not viewing outliers.
 My next steps here would be to use this information to remove outliers from the amount column.

 After my dataset is suitably clean, I would start laying out my framework for how I am going to develop my algorithm.
 We are interested in setting up an algorithm for Pattern Recognition, which would detect classes, clusters, and patterns of suspicious behavior.
-This could help us identify characteristics most often found in fraudulent transactions.
+This could help us identify characteristics most often found in fraudulent transactions and patterns in consumer spending.

+We could plot out a consumers path to see patterns in a single users spending habits.
+Based on a single user's spending habits it would be interesting to see if we could predict a big life change such as new occupation, birth of a child, etc.

 ### What business problem are you intending to solve using ML with the data?
 1. Which features are highly correlated to credit card fraud?